bobanetwork/boba_legacy/packages/boba/turing/README.md

 If smart contracts could directly call off-chain APIs, different instances of the chain would struggle to agree on its next state, due to:

     1. **System latencies**.
-Each node would have to accomodate variable delays before responses arrive from the outside world.
+Each node would have to accommodate variable delays before responses arrive from the outside world.
 For example, an API might take 65 ms to return the result of `call.AWSlambda(Train_AMM)` to one node, whereas another node might need to wait 600 seconds for the response.
 There are solutions to this, but they are typically neither elegant nor scalable.

     2. **Non-deterministic external operations**.
 Random number generators, stochastic gradient decent, or even different compute platforms with different numerical precision/truncation would greatly complicate distributed consensus.
 Specifically, there could be numerous mathematically correct answers to _what is the next state of the chain given some set of contract interactions_.
 By contrast, in a typical blockchain, all miners, when given the same inputs, know precisely what the correct outputs are.